dodlido/veri_env/README.md

    ```

 ## Regen - Register Description Language
-1. This environment offers a register description language for the user
+This environment offers a register description language for the user.
-2. The language presents the following classes:
-   1. AccessPermissions - defines the access permissions of anything.
-Attributes:
-      1. sw_rd, bool - SW read permissions
-      2. sw_wr, bool - SW write permissions
-      3. hw_rd, bool - HW read permissions
-      2. hw_wr, bool - HW write permissions
-   2. Field - a field is a collection of bits.
-Attributes:
-      1. name       , str               - the field's name
-      2. description, str               - the field's description
-      3. permissions, AccessPermissions - the field's access permissions
-      4. width      , int               - the field's width in bits
-      5. offset     , int               - the field's offset within a register
-      6. reset_val  , int               - the field's reset value
-      7. we         , bool              - whether the field gets an external HW write-enable bit
-         1. CfgField - a subclass of Field, (HW RD, SW WR+RD) permissions
-         2. StsField - a subclass of Field, (HW WR+RD, SW RD) permissions
-   3. Address - address within the register file. single attribute - byte_address.
-   4. Register - a collection of fields.
-Attributes:
-      1. name          , str             - the register's name
-      2. description   , str             - the register's description
-      3. width         , int             - the register's width in bits
-      4. address       , Address         - the register's address within a register file
-      5. fields        , List[Field]     - a list of the fields in the register
-      6. occupied_bmap , ndarray(width,) - a bitmap of occupied bits within the register
-   5. RegFile - a collection of registers.
-Attributes:
-      1. name           , str            - the regfile's name
-      2. description    , str            - the regfile's description
-      3. registers      , List[Register] - a list of the registers in the regfile
-      4. runnig_address , Address        - a pointer to the next non-occupied address in the register map
-      5. rgf_addr_width , int            - address space width in bits
-      6. rgf_reg_width  , int            - regfile register width, determined by the widest register
-3. Usage:
-   1. The register description script should be placed under the 'regs' subfolder of the block.
-   2. The register description script should be reffered to in the relevant view in the config under the "regs" section.
-   3. In the script, define a single RegFile, with a name matching the script name, by building it from: Fields --> Registers --> RegFile
-   4. There is no need to define offsets (unless you want to of course), the infrasturcture will handle that for you automatically
-   5. There is no need to handle addresses manualy (again, unless you want to)
-4. What do you get?
-   1. The script you wrote translates automatically in all runs to a verilog module and placed in your filelist on the fly.
-The module contains:
+With the regen language, come multiple features:
+1. Register files are described in a python code.
+2. verilog, html, json files are all generated automatically from the python code.
+Use the ['reg' script](./regen.py) to get any of the described outputs.
+3. The verilog file is not needed for simulation, the translation process happens on the fly and appended to your filelist during the compilation process.
+4. The verilog file contains:
    1. A register file, with all the described registers
    2. An APB slave
    3. An APB IF for the SW to write register values to
    4. HW IF containg all the relevant ports for the HW to interact with
-   2. You can use the reg alias [regen script](./regen.py) to create several outputs out of the register description:
-      1. Verilog module of the register file
-      2. Verilog instantiation of the register file module
+5. Integrating an instance of the register file to the design is automatic.
-         * this can be appended straight to your view's top module using the -a flag
-      3. HTML document describing the register file
-5. You can find an example regfile description and the resulting outputs [here](./examples/regen/)
+6. Infrastructure to write and read registers over APB, refering to different fields by name without having to handle addresses and strobes:
+   1. APB Transaction - base transaction class that translates a field name to an APB transaction in terms of addres and strobe.
+   2. APB Driver - drives different transactions
+   3. APB Monitor - monitors an APB bus for valid transactions
+7. Different type of attributes are built-in with endless other possibilities:
+   1. Configuration fields - SW write and read, HW read only
+   2. Status fields - HW write SW read
+   3. Interrupts - sticky bits with interrupt aggregation
+   4. SW write and SW read pulses - to notify the HW of changes in desired fields
+For an elaboration, see the [README file](./regen/README.md)

 ## Simulation
 1. Use sim.py for all you simulation needs